-We have made no change to the Student, Book or Lifetime Achievement Awards for 2020 and we have been delighted by the quality of entrants.
-We hope in the not too distant future to host an event to celebrate the achievements of the Student and Book Finalists, declare the winner of the Lifetime Achievement Award and share the findings of our review and launch the new look Awards.
+We have made no change to the Student or Book Awards for 2020 and we have been delighted by the quality of entrants.
+We hope in the not too distant future to share the findings of our review and launch the new look Awards.

 STUDENT AWARD WINNER

 Consuelo Morales (The Bartlett School of Planning, UCL)